-Although a detailed analysis of EU laws is not the focus of this article, it is essential to mention two pieces of EU secondary legislation that form the main building blocks of the emerging EU regulatory framework for the development and use of person-based predictive

-7 https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing policing systems by the LEAs: the Law Enforcement Directive8 and draft AI Regulation.9 The Law Enforcement directive lays down rules on the processing of personal data by competent authorities for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safe-guarding against and the prevention of threats to public security.
+Although a detailed analysis of EU laws is not the focus of this article, it is essential to mention two pieces of EU secondary legislation that form the main building blocks of the emerging EU regulatory framework for the development and use of person-based predictive policing systems by the LEAs: the Law Enforcement Directive and draft AI Regulation.
+The Law Enforcement directive lays down rules on the processing of personal data by competent authorities for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
 The relevance of this directive is significant, as the collection and further processing of data, including personal data, is the 'fuel' of predictive policing systems.
 In addition, at the time of writing this paper, the proposal for an EU Regulation on AI was published.
-The proposal presented by the EC lists in Annex III AI systems classified as high-risk, some of which fall under the definition of predictive policing quoted in previous paragraphs.10
+The proposal presented by the EC lists in Annex III AI systems classified as high-risk, some of which fall under the definition of predictive policing quoted in previous paragraphs.

 Through the AI regulation, the EU will shape the legal landscape for predictive policing in Europe.
 Considering these developments, there is an urgent need for clarity about what human rights standards apply to these tools.
 As human rights standards set in the European Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention of Human Rights, ECHR) constitute general principles of the EU law," this article looks into these standards, as elaborated in the European Court of Human Rights (ECtHR) case-law on the right to respect for private life, to address the issue of human rights conditions and requirements.
-This approach is rooted in the conviction that human rights standards constitute anchor points and a general legal environment that can promote and guarantee responsible advances in science and technology.12 Therefore, the regulatory challenges posed by new technologies, including predictive policing systems, should be situated in the overarching principles that constitute the sphere of rights and freedoms.13
+This approach is rooted in the conviction that human rights standards constitute anchor points and a general legal environment that can promote and guarantee responsible advances in science and technology.
+Therefore, the regulatory challenges posed by new technologies, including predictive policing systems, should be situated in the overarching principles that constitute the sphere of rights and freedoms.